 - Wessels Mine, Kalahari, South Africa

-Just a sliver of matrix underlies this specimen of intergrown, glassy and translucent, pastel-blue celestine.
-The luster is fabulous, especially for this locality.
-The crystals reach 1.9 cm in length and intergrown in a complex arrangement like a cogwheel.
-The top is all pristine and complete, with only a broken crystal near the base (contacted).
-Most of the crystals exhibit angular chisel-headed terminations and a few are also doubly terminated.
-The style is uniquely Wessels Mine... classic in appearance, just an order of magnitude BIGGER than anything we have previously seen from here.
+This is a very interesting crescent-shaped specimen, composed of translucent, pastel blue, celestine crystals to 1.8 cm in length.
+The luster is very high, almost glassy.
+The crystals all resemble angular spear or arrow heads with the points facing in a downward position and blunt tips facing out.
+The style is uniquely Wessels Mine...classic in appearance, just an order of magnitude BIGGER than anything we have previously seen from here.
 Formerly this locality produced "locality pieces" of celestine.
-This is the first pocket I have seen that really competes for status on a worldwide scale.
-The color, luster and form are both aesthetic and outstanding - and to my eye, quite unique in habit.
+This is the first pocket I have seen that really competes for attention more globally.
+The color, luster and form are both aesthetic and outstanding!